Outwork. Outshine. Outpitch. Only the strongest startups will survive.

 During the program, we expect minimum commitment of 20 hours per week to cultivate your startup.
 This includes attending scheduled events, such as workshops and mentor meetings, as well as dedicating time to work on your business at your own pace.

-The majority of our sessions are conducted in person at The Forge, with some held virtually via Zoom.
+The majority of our sessions are conducted in person at The Forge.
 While we encourage full team participation for maximum benefit, it is mandatory for at least one co-founder to attend all events, providing flexibility for different team members.
 Please note that non-founding members (interns, volunteers, staff, etc.) cannot substitute for co-founders at events.

 Teams must maintain Good Standing throughout the program to continue accessing funding and resources.
 The Forge reserves the right to withhold funding or disqualify teams that fail to uphold Good Standing criteria, such as attending mandatory events, actively progressing with business development, meeting challenge deadlines, and participating in pitch-related activities, including the final Investor Pitch Day.